browserengineering/book/book/accessibility.md

 are also required to be accessible under the [Americans with Disabilities Act][ada], though it's [not yet clear][ada-unclear] exactly what that legal requirement means in practice, since it's mostly being done through the courts.
+A similar law in the European Union is the [European Accessibility Act][europe-a11y].
 :::

 [sec508]: https://www.access-board.gov/law/ra.html#section-508-federal-electronic-and-information-technology